ftjuh/I2Cwrapper/README.md

 2. **Controller libraries** for each module (e.g. [`ServoI2C.h`](src/ServoI2C.h)).
    - controller libraries use **I2Cwrapper objects** to talk to the target device (like the class `ServoI2C` in `ServoI2C.h`).
    - They implement an interface for the respective target functionality, transmit each function call to the target device, and receive the target's reply, if the command was asking for it.

-## Available modules

-Currently the following modules are available in the [firmware subfolder](firmware) (see below for more detailed information):

-* **AccelStepperI2C**: Control up to eight stepper motors with acceleration control via Mike McCauley's [AccelStepper](https://www.airspayce.com/mikem/arduino/AccelStepper/index.html) library, and up to two end stops per stepper.
-Uses a state machine and an optional controller interrupt line to prevent I2C bus clogging.
-Works nearly like the original library.
-* **ServoI2C**: Control servo motors via I2C.
-Works just like the plain Arduino [`Servo`](https://www.arduino.cc/reference/en/libraries/servo) library.
-* **PinI2C**: Control the digital and analog in- and output pins of the target device via I2C, similar to an IO-expander.
-Works just like as the plain Arduino digitalRead() etc. commands.
-* **ESP32sensorsI2C**: Read an ESP32's touch sensors, hall sensor, and (if available) temperature sensor via I2C.
-Uses the optional controller interrupt line to inform the controller about a touch button press.
-Works nearly like the original ESP32 functions.

-Modules can be selected in **any combination** at compile time for a specific target (see below for details).
-It is easy to **[add new modules](#how-to-add-new-modules)** with help of the provided **[templates](templates)**.

 ## Limitations